 The architecture of Bandra-Worli Sea Link Mumbai

-Bandra-Worli Sea Link is among the few modern architectural landmarks in India, which was constructed by the Hindustan Construction Company, an important project that was started by the Maharashtra State Road Development Corporation (MSRDC).
+Bandra-Worli Sea Link is among India’s few modern architectural landmarks that the Hindustan Construction Company constructed.
+This important project was started by the Maharashtra State Road Development Corporation (MSRDC).

-Most people do not know that the architectural marvel was constructed by efforts brought together by engineers of different countries, including India, Indonesia, Canada, Egypt, Hong Kong, Singapore, Thailand, Serbia, Philippines, and china.
+Most people do not know that the architectural marvel was constructed by efforts brought together by engineers from different countries, including India, Indonesia, Canada, Egypt, Hong Kong, Singapore, Thailand, Serbia, the Philippines, and China.

-Do you know what is more interesting?
+Do you know what is more attractive?
 This became the first cable-stayed bridge ever built over the Indian open seas.

-In June 2009, the bridge was officially opened to the public; it is made with pre-stressed concrete-steel ramps on both sides, thus making them the heaviest precast segments that have been ever constructed in India.
+In June 2009, the bridge was officially opened to the public; it is made with pre-stressed concrete-steel ramps on both sides, thus making them the heaviest precast segments ever constructed in India.

-The seabed’s geology is the reason for the unique pylon towers with special and complicated geometry, thus making it the most extended concrete deck that has been ever constructed successfully.
+The seabed’s geology is the reason for the unique pylon towers with special and complicated geometry, thus making it the most extended concrete deck ever constructed successfully.

-The enormous tower used in this bridge is 128 meters and has the heights decreasing as they move away.
+The enormous tower used in this bridge is 128 meters, and the height decreases as they move away.
 In addition, this became the first project in Mumbai to be built with seismic arresters, thus resistant to even the strongest earthquakes.

 The bridge led to a massive decrease in travel time from 45-60 minutes to 7-10 minutes, thus playing the most significant role in ensuring that Mumbai remains among the world’s most world-class cities.

-Despite the bridge reducing travel time, it had another important role and benefit to its people: linking the western suburbs with Nariman point, which is the primary business center.
-You should visit this marvel to admire its beauty and might.
+Despite reducing travel time, the bridge had another vital role and benefit to its people: linking the western suburbs with Nariman Point, the primary business center.
+It would help if you visited this marvel to admire its beauty and might.

 Best Time to visit Bandra-Worli Sea Link Mumbai